 Demographic Data

-The age distribution of the participants were: 6-10 years old.
-283, (62.1%), 11-30 years 141, (30.9%), 31-40 years 19, (4.1 %), over 40 years old (2.9%).
-Sex distribution was males 231, (50.7%) females 225, (49.3%).
+The age distribution of the participants were: 6-10 years old (n=283, 62.1%), 11-30 years (n=141, 30.9%), 31-40 years (n=19, 4.1 %), over 40 years old (n=??, 2.9%).
+Sex distribution was 231 males (50.7%) and 225 (49.3%).
 Distribution by level of education: primary school 391, (85.7%), teachers with NCE, 35, (7.7%) and teachers with first degree 30 (6.6%).
 Distribution by type of school: public 221, (46.3%), private 245, (53.7%).

 Table 1: Perceived availability of school health services in primary schools in Central Senatorial District, Delta State, Nigeria.

-Table 1, revealed that the ten items under perceived availability, four fall within the acceptance level of 2.5, which was the bench mark.
-Thus pupils inspection for personal hygiene, referral services, first Aid treatment and allowance for immunization were perceived to be available in Central Senatorial of Delta State.
-Other items in the table were observe to be grossly inadequate.
+Of the ten items under perceived availability, four fall within the acceptance level of 2.5, which was the bench mark.
+Thus pupils’ inspection for personal hygiene, referral services, first aid treatment and allowance for immunization were perceived to be available in Central Senatorial of Delta State.
+Other items in the table were observed to be grossly inadequate.
 Thus the question is answered that school health services exist but inadequate in Delta Central Senatorial District.

 Table 2: perceived utilization of school health services in primary schools in Central Senatorial District, Delta State, Nigeria.

 Table 2, revealed that two out of the eight items under utilization met acceptance level of the 2.5 bench mark.
-Thus, first Aid treatment, referral services, and immunization talks were perceived to be utilized in primary schools in Delta Central Senatorial District.
+Thus, first aid treatment, referral services, and immunization talks were perceived to be utilized in primary schools in Delta Central Senatorial District.
 Utilization of school health services was perceived to be present but not adequately utilized in primary school in Central Senatorial of Delta State.

 Table 3: Table showing Spearman’s Correlation of availability with perceived utilization of socio heath services in primary schools in delta senatorial District of Delta State